Lyudmila Gurchenko: Biography

-Lyudmila Gurchenko was born in Kharkiv, USSR (now Ukraine) in 1935 as Lyudmila Gurchenkova to Mark Gavrilovich Gurchenkov (1898–1973) and Yelena Aleksandrovna Simonova-Gurchenkova (1917–1999).
+Lyudmila Gurchenko was born in Kharkiv, USSR (now Ukraine) in 1935 as Lyudmila Gurchenko to Mark Gavrilovich Gurchenko (1898–1973) and Yelena Aleksandrovna Simonova-Gurchenko (1917–1999).
 Her father came from a Russian peasant family, while her mother was from Russian nobility — both from around Smolensk.

 Before World War II they lived in a single room apartment on the ground floor at Mordvinovsky Lane No. 17 (now Gurchenko Lane #7).
 At that time, her parents worked at the Kharkiv Philharmonic Society.
 Mark Gurchenko was known to play the bayan (Russian accordion).
-Gurchenko spent a part of her childhood with her mom during the time of the German occupation of USSR in her native city, while her father joined the army and, together with his concert brigade, survived the war.
+Gurchenko spent a part of her childhood with her mom in her native city during the German invasion of the USSR, while her father joined the army and, together with his concert brigade, survived the war.
 After the withdrawal of the German Army from Kharkiv, Gurchenko auditioned for the local Beethoven Music School, where she performed the song About Vitya Cherevichkin with gestures, after which she was accepted as an acting student.

 She moved to Moscow, enrolling in the Gerasimov Institute of Cinematography.
 At age 21, after starring in Eldar Ryazanov's 1956 directorial debut, the musical Carnival Night, Gurchenko overnight achieved fame as well as celebrity status.
 Throughout the next two years she toured the entire country with her Carnival Night-inspired musical numbers, attracting crowds of fans.